f5devcentral/f5-waap/step-1-signup-deploy/voltConsole.rst

 Select your Persona
 ~~~~~~~~~~~~~~~~~~~

 #.
-Log into Volterra tenant.
+Log into F5 Distributed Cloud Platform tenant.
 F5 SEs should use their assigned tenant i.e. https://f5-sales-public.console.ves.volterra.io/

-    .. note:: The VoltConsole GUI has a relatively short timeout.
+    .. note:: The F5 Distributed Cloud Console GUI has a relatively short timeout.
 This is not configurable.
 We have an enhancement request to allow this to be configured.

 #.
 When you first login you will need to select your "persona"

    Enter your persona as "SecOps" and level as "Intermediate".
 You can change these settings after logging in as well.

-   Your persona will highlight workflows within Volterra.
+   Your persona will highlight workflows within F5 Distributed Cloud Platform.
 You will be able to access all services, but making use of
    personas can focus your view on particular tasks that are relevant to your role.

 #.
 Several tooltips will appear.
 You can close these out.